piocanas/BasketballVRRoom/README.md

 ## Assets

-- Court, hoop, and ball models: Unity Asset Store and Sketchfab
+- Hoop, and ball models: Unity Asset Store and Sketchfab
-- Custom rim created in Blender for more realistic bounce behavior
+- Court created in Blender
-- Audio from open license sources such as freesound.org and OpenGameArt
+- Audio from open license sources such as pixabay.com and YouTube

 ## License